 The website Remix Culture – A New Cultural Paradigm is a study and resource project adjacent to a Doctoral dissertation by the name Authorship in a Remix Culture, currently in the writing by Stefan Stefanov, sometimes Cheeseus or Dalai Lamia.

-The author is Assistant Professor of Modern English at the St. Cyril and St. Methodius University of Veliko Tarnovo and has been teaching modern English and specialised translation courses since 2005.
+The author is Lecturer in Specialised Translation at the St. Cyril and St. Methodius University of Veliko Tarnovo and has been teaching since 2005.
 Stefan Stefanov is also a practising translator working for a number of business clients and translation agencies around the world.
 Translation, just like teaching, is not merely a means of sustenance and well-being, rather, it is a life-long fascination with languages and meaning, life, the universe and everything else.

 Stefan's interest in music is probably as old as he is but he has consciously regarded himself an enchanted fan of electronic music since the age of 12, when in a January afternoon of 1990, just as classes had finished, his friend Kiril asked him if he wanted to listen to "this really cool tape" his cousin had just brought him from Holland.
 The tape contained a twenty-six-minute house music mix of a dozen songs, all of them reworked in a modern dance synth version.